- All your desired parameters under control

 - Discrete buffered output stage

-- DC coupled internal audio path
+- Straightforward internal audio path

 Professional audio engineers often face a wide range of challenges on a daily basis, many of which refer to dynamics processing.